bitmonger10-dev/Forth-terminal/README.md

 and does not need a web browser like chrome or Opera.
 It used the Python libs pyserial , and Pysimplegui,
 which is free again in 2026.
 Tested with Python 3.14 on Mac OS Tahoe, Apple Silicon.
+More information, is in the python source.